RussOakham/wanderlust-recipes/testing.md

 ![Performance Score](assets/validation/google-lighthouse-audit/performance.PNG)

-The driving factors to the low performance score are the 'Elminate Render Blocking Resources' and 'Remove Unused JavaScript'.
+The driving factors to the low-performance score are the 'Eliminate Render Blocking Resources' and 'Remove Unused JavaScript'.
 However, the sources driving these are external resources, such as Materialize and jQuery.
-Therefore as the underlying cause is due to third party, no further on-site optimisation is suitable.
+Therefore as the underlying cause is due to third party scripts, no further on-site optimisation is suitable.

 </details>
 <details>